reputage/bluepea/docs/reference/api.md

-## Agent Registration
+## Agent Registration Creation

-Agent Registration creates a data resource corresponding to a given Agent.
+The Agent Registration creation request (POST) creates a data resource corresponding to a given Agent.
 This is a self-signed or self-owned data resource in that the signer field value references is the self-same data resource.